Bus driver trapped, 6 passengers injured after accident at Changi Airport bus interchange

 SINGAPORE: An accident at Changi Airport Terminal 2 bus interchange on Sunday (Feb 2) left the bus driver trapped and six passengers injured after the bus they were in hit a concrete pillar.

-The bus was so badly crushed that Singapore Civil Defence Force’s (SCDF) elite rescue team had to be deployed to the scene to rescue the trapped driver, a 35-year-old man.
+The bus was so badly crushed that Singapore Civil Defence Force’s (SCDF) elite rescue team had to be deployed to the scene to rescue the trapped driver, a 62-year-old man.

 SCDF said in a Facebook post on Sunday that it received a call for help at the bus interchange at about 12.30pm.
 Officers who arrived at the scene found the passenger bus “impacted against a concrete pillar”.